jes-lyn36/kahooty/BONUS.md

 Made Start "Game Session button" turn to "Session Started" when the game is started in DashboardGame.

-Added a check for whether or not the file is a json file when creating a new game.

 2. Register/Login :
 Made a landing page with a title and description to start when the user goes to the website.
 Added a picture to the landing page taken straight from Kahoot.